talashilkarraj/Saturn-Titan_Animation/README.md

 # Saturn-Titan_Animation
 This project is an animation of planet Saturn and its moon Titan, though not accurate to their speed of rotations and revolutions.
-The task is achieved using JavaScripts library Three.js and HTML.
+The task is achieved using JavaScript's library Three.js and HTML.

 _View 1_
 ![](images/view1.png)